-In the process of osmosis, the water and other molecules pass through a selectively permeable membrane in order to balance the concentration of other substance.
+In the process of osmosis, water and other molecules pass through a selectively permeable membrane in order to balance the concentration of other substances.

 Osmosis is affected by the concentration gradient and temperature.
 The greater the concentration gradient, the faster is the rate of osmosis.
 Also, the rate of osmosis increases with the increase in temperature.